DevExpress/dotnet-eud/interface-elements-for-web/articles/grid/layout-customization/hide-and-display-grid-columns.md

 ## Customization Dialog
-The [customization dialog](../customization-dialog/column-chooser.md) enables you to change the order and visibility of data columns.
+Use the [customization dialog](../customization-dialog/column-chooser.md) to change the order and visibility of data columns.